hct2/pvm/README.md

 ## Installation

-1. Extract pvm.tar somewhere.
+1. Extract `pvm.tar` somewhere.
    Anywhere.
 (You don't have to run pvm as root.)

-2. Add the pvm/bin directory (which contains the pvm command) to your PATH.
+2. Add the `pvm/bin` directory (which contains the pvm command) to your PATH.
    Not compulsory, but saves you typing the full path every time.

-3. Edit pvm/lib/pvm.conf or make a copy of it in your home directory.
+3. Edit `pvm/lib/pvm.conf` or make a copy of it in your home directory.
-   Set the hmc_names to the list of HMCs you want to query.
+   Set the `hmc_names` to the list of HMCs you want to query.
    Pvm will discover all managed systems on the listed HMCs, when you run you're first query.
-   Set the hmc_user if you want pvm to run commands on the HMCs as someone other than hscroot.
+   Set the `hmc_user` if you want `pvm` to run commands on the HMCs as someone other than `hscroot`.

 4. Setup ssh keys to allow your user (the user running pvm) to be able to ssh directly to the HMCs without a password.